YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 | `0x0100` | UTF-8             |
 | `0x0101` | UTF-8             |

+Note that all other encoding values are *Invalid* and should be treated as such.

 # Entry Section

 This section starts at absolute offset `0x00`.